tee-24/Kaylas-Kitchen/README.md

 * Favicon was sourced from [Favicon Generator](favicon.io)
 * All images were sourced from [Pexels](https://www.pexels.com/)
 * Images were compressed by [iLoveIMG](https://www.iloveimg.com/) and [Tiny PNG](https://tinypng.com/)
+* Menu and About content were generated using MyAI, the virtual friend inside Snapchats
 * Meta refresh tag was learned from [W3 Schools](https://www.w3schools.com/tags/att_meta_http_equiv.asp)
 * 404 error page was learned via Youtube from [Dee Mc](https://www.youtube.com/watch?v=Jj42_s3KnuM)
 * README was learned from [Kera Cudmore](https://github.com/kera-cudmore/readme-examples?tab=readme-ov-file) and [Gareth McGirr](https://github.com/Gareth-McGirr/tacos-travels/blob/main/README.md)
+* [Table to Markdown](https://tabletomarkdown.com/) was used to cnvert Google sheets to Markdown language

 ### Acknowledgements
 This site, Kayla's Kitchen, was designed and developed in conjunction with the Full Stack Software Developer Diploma course (ecommerce) at the Code Institute.
 I would like to thank my mentor, Daisy, the Slack community, and Code Institute for all their support.